swarnade/trip-blueprint/README.md

 - **Frontend:** React, HTML, CSS, JavaScript
 - **APIs:** Google Maps API, Gemini API
+- **Gemini APis:** The Project Can Be Able To Utlize Both Ai Studio And Vertex Ai Version Of Vertex Apis
 - **State Management:** Redux (if used)
 - **Routing:** React Router (if used)